albrechtcolia/the-c-programming-language-solutions/readme.md

 - 06 - RPN Calculator with variables
 - 07 - Function ungets that will push back an entire string onto the input
 - 08 - Getch and ungetch handling pushback character
-- 09 - Getch and ungetch handling EOF Character
+- 09 - Getch and ungetch handling EOF character
+- 10 - Calculator using getline
+- 11 - Getline using static

 <b>Chapter 05</b>
 - Under development.